 New charting profiles can be developed at any time.
-The performance and operation of M6 is unaffected by the development of profiles or performance monitoring.
+The performance and operation of Core Services is unaffected by the development of profiles or performance monitoring.

-1. Open a performance monitor by clicking the Performance Monitor
+1. Open a performance monitor by clicking the Performance Monitor button.

 The performance tool will only allow facts with numeric values to be listed in the table.